Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

-The evaluation on HR@100 of the first two hyper-parameters is shown in Figure \ref{fig:sen}.
+The evaluation on HR@100 of the first two hyper-parameters is shown in Fig. \ref{fig:sen}.
 For other metrics, the observations are similar.
-We can observe that the performance is stable when $\alpha$ is around $0.5$ and a too high or too low $\alpha$ may hurt the model prediction accuracy.
-The potential reason is that a high $\alpha$ makes bounds too close to guide user preference learning while a low $\alpha$ leads to learning improper bounds.
+We can observe that the performance is stable when $\alpha$ is around $0.5$ and a too high or too low $\alpha$ may hurt the model performance.
+The potential reason is that a high $\alpha$ makes thresholds too close to guide user preference learning while a low $\alpha$ leads to learning improper thresholds.